How To Buy Dividend Stocks in Australia For Passive Income

 Step 1: Sign Up With A Share Trading Platform

-The first step is to sign up with a trading platform that lets you invest in dividends stock.
+The first step is to sign up for a trading platform that lets you invest in dividend stock.

 You must compare various online stock trading platforms to find the most suitable one.
 Thoroughly assess whether they have an Australian Financial Services Licence, what they charge, how they pay dividends, etc.